preco21/destiny-macros/readme.md

 To replicate the mechanism:

-1. Trigger `primary attack`
+1. Trigger `primary attack`.
-2. Trigger `reload` rapidly right after the shooting
+2. Trigger `reload` rapidly right after the shooting.
-3. Rapidly send `primary attack` for multiple times until it shoots next round
+3. Rapidly send `primary attack` for multiple times until it shoots next round.
-4. Repeat
+4. Repeat.

 This automates the steps described above.